NotNorom/discord-banner-bot/README.md

 These terms only apply to the discord application and bot user with this id: `586680217049759744` and when run by me.
 These terms do not apply to applications run by 3rd partys, even if the same code is run.

-I may change these terms any time I want.
+I may change these terms any time I want but I WILL notify you about it before I do.
 Breaking any of these terms might result in a ban in using the service.

 - When using this application, all of discords Terms of Services apply.